-- 11.6.1 Membership will be for one year in the first instance. - 11.6.2 The DAB will have access to sufficient resources to carry out its duties, including access to assistance for the Chair as required.
-Members may be invited to take part in external consultation activities at the discretion of Our Future Health, depending on availability and relevant expertise or interests. - 11.6.3 Members will receive a small honorarium and will be reimbursed for all reasonable costs for attending meetings. - 11.6.4 Members will declare any conflicts of interest in accordance with the Our Future Health Conflict of Interest Policy.
+- 9.6.1 Membership will be for 1 year in the first instance. - 9.6.2 Members will serve for renewable terms of 2 years. - 9.6.3 The Chair will be appointed by the Board from among their number, to serve for no more than 2 years.
+No Chair will serve for more than 4 consecutive years. - 9.6.4 A written report on the work of the Board will be presented at each quarterly Charity Board meeting. - 9.6.5 These terms of reference will be reviewed at least once every 2 years. - 9.6.6 The DAB will additionally include at least 1 member who will: - Specifically represent the perspective of the general public and participants, ensuring that that perspective is consistently heard and considered in the Board's work. - (b) Have sufficient knowledge and understanding of the business of the Board to be able to make constructive contributions to its discussions and to challenge appropriately its positions. - 9.6.7 The DAB will have access to sufficient resources to carry out its duties, including access to assistance for the Chair as required.
+Members may be invited to take part in external consultation activities at the discretion of Our Future Health, depending on availability and relevant expertise or interests. - 9.6.8 Members will be entitled to receive compensation for preparing for and attending meetings and to be reimbursed for all reasonable expenses. - 9.6.9 Members will declare any conflicts of interest in accordance with the Our Future Health Conflict of Interest Policy.